goodHunter27/serhatgiydiren.github.io/_posts/2020-01-03-rita-pierson-every-kid-needs-a-champion.md

 published: true
 ---

-> ... like seeking first to understand, as opposed to being understood.
+> Seeking first to understand, as opposed to being understood.

 > I am somebody.
 I was somebody when I came.
 I'll be a better somebody when I leave.
 I am powerful, and I am strong.
 I deserve the education that I get here.
 I have things to do, people to impress, and places to go.